-Helen Patterson was diagnosed with a sphenoid wing meningioma.
-After a successful craniotomy to remove the brain tumour, however, she was sadly left with Ophthalmoplegia.
+Interview with Helen Patterson: Helen was diagnosed with a sphenoid wing meningioma.
+After a successful craniotomy, she was left with Ophthalmoplegia.

 I had the pleasure of meeting Helen earlier this year at ‘The Weekend 2019’.
 A three-day event set by the charity Brain Tumour Support.
 I was invited to be one of the many speakers and share my Meningioma story and talk about Aunty M Brain Tumours.